netproteus/sentinel/README.md

 Persisting State
 ----------------

 To keep track of alerts Sentinel requires a certain amount of internal state.
-By default this is stored to local disk, a better option for production is to store to a remote data store.
+By default this is persisted to local disk, a better option for production is to persist to a remote data store.
 For example to persist to DynamoDB add to your `sentinel.conf`

 ```
 {